f1redf0x/exvirion-web/content/posts/align_your_spine.md

 There are central clusers (which I'll call vertebrae) which house all the data flowing to the brain.
 Until these vertebrae are properly utilized, I feel that there will be significant gaps to cross.

-## Vertebrae 1: Firewalls, Routing, and switches
+## Vertebrae 1: Firewalls, Routing, and Switches

 All traffic in a network has to flow through these receptors and it's amazing to me how many companies aren't utilizing IDS/IPS tools like Snort on them.
 I remember back in school that Zeek/bro, a popular IDS could detect a kali instance by watching for calls to the Offensive Security apt mirrors.
 Not having at least a passive detection system on these devices will lead to a ton of missing warning shots.